 “That was fuckin’ scary!”
 I said.
 “Not in a bad way!
 I mean, that was the point, right?
 Why’d you stop?”

 Yali relaxed, but only partway.
 “It wasn’t going to work,” she said, a little too quickly.
 “Also, I had to check in with you to make sure you were okay –” I rolled my eyes.
 Yali tousled my hair affectionately.
 “I know you’re tough.
-I didn’t really think you weren’t going to be okay, but the moment you don’t check is the moment everything can go wrong.”
+I’m not saying I thought there’d be a problem.
+But the moment you don’t check is the moment everything can go wrong.”

-“I saw what happened,” said Yali.
-“It only worked because you weren’t expecting it.
-And that’s pretty much what I thought would happen.
-This is how you usually deal with anger, isn’t it?
-As soon as you noticed that you were getting angry, you turned it into a challenge.
+“I saw what happened,” said Yali guardedly.
+“It only worked when you weren’t expecting it.
+I thought this might happen – this is how you usually deal with anger, isn’t it?
+As soon as you noticed you were getting angry, you turned it into a challenge.
 Right?”

 “Stern take it all, you know me better than I know myself.
-You even thought this would happen?!”
+You even expected this to happen?!”